 When you’re working with lightweight, sheer fabrics, there’s a sense of airiness and elegance to them.
 Which means they deserve an equally-as-elegant finished seam that hides all your raw fabric edges.
 Enter the French seam.
+Keep reading to learn how to sew it.

 This particular finish gets a bad reputation for being tough to execute, but it’s easier than you might think.
 The big thing to remember is that instead of sewing your right sides together (which you do in nearly every sewing project), your first seam is sewn wrong sides together.
 Once you have that slightly-backward process down though, it’s smooth sailing!